andrew-taylor-2/audio_misc/readme.md

 # Audio Stuff
-Available: conversion of folders to CD formats.

-Coming soon: dynamic range compression of audio for movie files
+Available: conversion of folders to CD format and dynamic range compression of audio Coming soon: Algorithm for matching movie to genre based on histogram of sound amplitude and fine tuned DRCompression based on genre